emmajanedrews/base-template/_posts/2017-03-13-the-pros-and-cons-of-deed-restricted-communities.md

   - Buyer Tips
 excerpt: "What is a deed-restricted community?
 Today I'll break down the pros and cons of these communities, which are common in our area."
 enclosure: 'https://s3.amazonaws.com/vyralmarketing/Michael+Vernamonti/Gulf+Coast+Real+Estate+Deed+Restricted+Housing.mp4'
-pullquote: "In deed restricted communities, the look of the neighborhood is well-established and won't change."
+pullquote: "In deed-restricted communities, the look of the neighborhood is well-established and won't change."
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true